 The teacher looked at the disciple, smiled and said, "I will tell you a story."

 "Why are you so restless and noisy?
 Why can't you stay still just for a few moments?"
 Asked the elephant, and peacefully continued eating the leaves.

 Upon hearing these words, the disciple's eyes opened wide, and a smile appeared on his face.
 He looked at his teacher and said:

 "I understand!
-My mind will be in constant unrest, if my five senses, and whatever is happening in the world around me are in control of it.
+My mind will always be in constant unrest, if my five senses, and whatever is happening in the world around me, are in control of it.
 On the other hand, if I am in command of my five senses, able to disregard sense impressions, and able to control my thoughts, my mind will become calm, and I will be able to disregard its restlessness."

 "Yes, that's right," answered the teacher,"The mind is restless and goes wherever the attention goes.
 Control your attention, and you control your mind."